2dareis2do/ticker-type-text/README.md

 ### ratio

 float determing the relative value between when the animation starts and when it ends.
-This is usually weighted to prevent a large time delay at te end while also ensuring that there is not a gap between lines. e.g. 0.8
+This is usually weighted to prevent a large time delay at the end while also ensuring that there is not a gap between lines. e.g. 0.8

 ### secondsout